 We continue to strengthen our links with the community, our patrons and customers through the Friends of ATC Theatre.
 The Friends are the members of the Company and have their own quarterly magazine and benefit from advanced ticket facilities with special discounts and Friends events.
-The Friends will also be key to the success of our plans for a public appeal in the summer of 2021 in support of the next phase of redevelopment of ATC Park which aims to ensure we remain a prestige arts venue.
+The Friends will also be key to the success of our public appeal to support the next phase of redevelopment of ATC Park which aims to ensure we remain a prestige arts venue.
+At the very end of the year the trustees decided to launch the public appeal for donations with a press launch and dedicated appeals page on our website.